• Skip to primary navigation

 Making a strawberry rhubarb filling

-Making a gluten-free crisp topping
+Making a crisp topping

-• Pre-heat oven for 350 F (180 degrees).
+• Preheat oven to 350 F (180 degrees).

 • Add half of the rolled oats and all other ingredients to the food processor (almond or oat flour, coconut sugar, dairy-free butter (should be fridge cold, not room temperature)).
 Mix until they get to a breadcrumb-like texture.